piaodazhu/Octopoda/README.md

 > `usage: octl upload <localFileOrDir> <targetDir>`

-With this subcmd we can upload a file or a whole directory to the storage of master.
+With this subcmd we can upload a file or a whole directory to the storage of brain.
 The argument `targetDir` is actually a relative path, so don't hesitate to set `targetDir` to the root directory `/`.

 ### SPREAD

-> `usage: octl spread <masterFileOrDir> <targetDir> <node1> <node2> ...`
+> `usage: octl spread <brainFileOrDir> <targetDir> <node1> <node2> ...`

-With this subcmd we can spread a file or a whole directory from the master's storage to the given nodes' storage.
+With this subcmd we can spread a file or a whole directory from the brain's storage to the given nodes' storage.
 The argument `targetDir` is actually a relative path, so don't hesitate to set `targetDir` to the root directory `/`.

 ### DISTRIB